 - Grind the grated coconut to a fine paste.

 - Add the ground dal and coconut paste to the rice flour.
-Add salt and water as required to form a smooth batter of idli or pancake consistency.
-See that there are no lumps in the batter.
+Add cumin, salt and water as required to form a smooth batter of idli or pancake consistency.
+Make sure there are no lumps in the batter.
 Use an egg beater to mix the batter.
 Keep the batter covered for an hour.

 - Grease two deep dishes with oil and pour the batter into the dishes.
 Steam cook for 20 to 25 minutes or till done.

 - 250g Jaggery

 - 1 1/2 cups Thin coconut milk

 - Melt the jaggery with half a cup of water.
 Strain and keep aside.